Conyx01/generative-ai-for-beginners/03-using-generative-ai-responsibly/README.md

 In software testing, we test the expected actions of a user on an application.
 Similarly, testing a diverse set of prompts users are most likely going to use is a good way to measure potential harm.

-Since our startup is building an education product, it would be good to prepare a list of education-related prompts.
-This could be to cover a certain subject, historical facts, and prompts about student life.

 ### Mitigate Potential Harms

-It is now time to find ways where we can prevent or limit the potential harm caused by the model and its responses.
-We can look at this in 4 different layers:
+To find ways where we can prevent or limit the potential harm caused by the model and its responses, We can look at this in 4 different layers:

 ![Mitigation Layers](./images/mitigation-layers.png?WT.mc_id=academic-105485-koreyst)